Problem: Out of memory error occurs during a closest facility solve

 - Click the NetworkAnalyst key.

-▪ If the NetworkAnalyst key does not exist, create a key by right-clicking on the key that is one level above (ESRI or Desktop <version number>) and click New > Key.
+- If the NetworkAnalyst key does not exist, create a key by right-clicking on the key that is one folder level above (ESRI or Desktop <version number> folder) and click New > Key.
 Rename the new key NetworkAnalyst.

-▪ Several steps below require the creation of a key in the registry.
-To do that follow the same procedure that was just used; meaning, right-click the key in which to create the new key and select New > Key.
+- Several steps below require the creation of a key in the registry.
+To do that, follow the same procedure that was just used: Right-click the key in which to create the new key and select New > Key.
 Rename the new key to match the name given in the Step 4.

 - In the NetworkAnalyst key, create a key named ClosestFacility, if it does not already exist.